padovagrandtour/main/README.md

 **TL;DR:** just run `docker compose up --force-recreate`, wait for GraphDB to start and then open <https://padovagrandtour.github.io>, visit <https://padovagrandtour.github.io/entities#> to get more details on the schema, or check the queries inside the `queries.ipynb` notebook.
 Enjoy!

 ## Project motivation
-As a group mostly composed of 2 Erasmus students and one italian student, our idea was to create an ontology related to tourism, specifically in Padova.
-The main goal was to create and query some "Tours" regarding the artworks/cultural site they would contain.
+As a group made up of 2 Erasmus students and an italian one,our idea was to create an ontology related to tourism, focusing on Padova.

-In order to do so, we scraped data from https://padovamusei.it/ and wikipedia.
-The scraper returned a big JSON file that required data processing in order to get csv files that would be easier to use for the rdf database creation.
+The main goal was to generate some "Tours" touching key places of the city, and then provide some insights about them.
+In order to do so, we retrieved data about artworks and cultural sites from various sources ([padovamusei.it](https://padovamusei.it), [wikipedia.it](https://padovamusei.it), [dati.cultura.gov.it](https://dati.cultura.gov.it/)) and ingested them under a common schema.
+Finally, we built some queries and a website to showcase our results.

 ## Overview